elizabethmcd/peptigate/README.md

 ## Quick start

-After setting up the Snakemake conda environment, clone the GitHub repository to your computer.
+After setting up the peptigate conda environment, clone the peptigate GitHub repository to your computer.
 `cd` into the repository and use the `snakemake` command to run the pipeline on the demo data.

 ```